Home Print Version

 3.Which two states celebrate the Queen's birthday on a different day?

-4.Which state will have two public holidays for the Queen in 2012?
+4.Which state had two public holidays for the Queen in 2012?

 5.Are government offices open on the Queen's Birthday holiday?Yes